davetron5000/scala-boss/scala/04_boss_fodder.md

 # How many developers based their decision to work here on our use of Scala?
 # ?

-!SLIDE
+!SLIDE transition=fade
 # How many developers based their decision to work here on our use of Scala?
 # **Over 30%**

-!SLIDE center
+!SLIDE
 # Work would be more fun if we could use Scala
 # ?

-!SLIDE center
+!SLIDE transition=fade
 # Work would be more fun if we could use Scala
 # **Over 75%**

 !SLIDE bullets incremental
 # Using Scala will
-* Make your team more productive
+* Make your team more productive - *cheaper and faster delivery*
-* Result in more maintainable code and tests
+* Result in more maintainable code and tests - *better delivery*
 * Keep risks low
 * Attract talent
 * Make your team happy

-!SLIDE smbullets
+!SLIDE bullets
 # Thanks!
 * [@davetron5000](http://www.twitter.com/davetron5000) / dave @ opower.com
 * Slides on Github [github.com/davetron5000/scala-boss](http://www.github.com/davetron5000/scala-boss)